This is the article about zoom lenses and prime lenses that I wish I had read before I ventured into the DSLR world.

 If I were to recommend any lens to someone wanting to get into portrait photography it would be an 85mm f/1.4.

-Sigma makes one, Nikon makes one, Canon makes one (Tamron only offers this in f/1.8, which is fine, for a photographer on a budget).
+Sigma makes one, Nikon makes one, Canon makes one, Sony makes one (Tamron only offers this in f/1.8, which is fine, for a photographer on a budget).

 My Sigma 85mm is the lens that taught me to train my eye to see in a particular focal length (I can imagine what a scene will look like through this lens before I hold it up to my eye, and I know how far away from a person I have to stand to get just their face, vs their whole body).